well, learning Arabic from the Quran is really hard, you should at least learn the Arabic grammar and some Arabic words.

 Yes, they are both different.
 Quranic Arabic is now called classical Arabic it doesn’t have any dialects.
 On the other hand, modern Arabic has many dialects.
 Here are the main modern Arabic dialects:

-This dialect is used in the Western Arab countries which include: Algerians, Moroccans, and Tunisians.
+This dialect is used in Western Arab countries which include: Algerians, Moroccans, and Tunisians.
 The total number of people who speak Maghrebi Arabic is about 80 million speakers.

 Egyptian Arabic is the Arabic used in Egypt.
 And most Arab understand it, as Egyptian movies and TV series are popular.
 So, if you are a non-Arabic speaker then this might be the easiest dialect to learn.